kazurayam/UsingMaterialsInKatalonStudio/TSC09_visit_a_web_site_and_make_index.md

 A Test Suite Collection consists of multiple Test Suites.
 Once you execute it, you will want to view all the logs emitted by test suites.
 However Katalon Studio GUI is a bit blunt and you are likely to wonder how you can view the logs.

 There is an *eye icon* in the Test Suite Collection pane.
 See the following screenshot.
-By clicking the eye icon you will find a list of test suite logs where you can choose one to retrieve.
+By clicking the eye icon you will see a drop-down list of test suite logs where you can choose one to retrieve.
 ![eye_icon](docs/images/How_to_retrieve_testsuite_log_in_testsuitescollection.png)